 When I was young, I spent 18 months in jail because I refused to do military service and civil service as an alternative for military service.
 The reason was that as ambassadors we do not accept that any state has the right to put us under compulsory service.
 But suddenly, the members of the GB changed their minds and said that from now on civil service as an alternative for military service was OK.
 So I spent 18 months of my life in jail for nothing, because of viewpoints that later were changed.

-It is the members of the GB who say that the flag is an idol.
+It is the members of the Governing Body who says that the flag is an idol.
 But I do not agree.
 If you disfellowship me, you do that because of human viewpoints and not because it is required by the Bible.
 So you throw me out of the congregation against Jehovah’s will.

 In all honesty, I must agree with this brother.
 When someone views the flag as an idol, it is their privilege to do that.
 I do not object to their right to make that call.
 But if someone views the flag only as a symbol and not as an idol, that is also their right to do so.
-Weighing heavily in support of the view of the brother quoted above is the fact that no other persons on the planet seem to view the flag as an idol except JW.
-And the article in The Watchtower of 15 May 1972 argues that a thing is an idol only when it is viewed as an idol.
+Weighing heavily in support of the view of the brother quoted above is the fact that no other persons on the planet seem to view the flag as an idol except Jehovah’s Witnesses.
+And the article in The Watchtower of May 15, 1972, argues that a thing is an idol only when it is viewed as an idol.

 Using images and pictures in false religious worship.

 Catholics use images and pictures of Mary and different saints when they pray to God.
-The followers of Jesus “worship the Father in spirit and truth” ( John 4:23), and even though the Catholics deny that they worship Mary or the saints—they only use them as mediators—the acts of veneration that are bestowed on these by Catholics must be viewed as idolatry.
-A Witness who follows a similar course deserves to be disfellowshipped.
+The followers of Jesus “worship the Father in spirit and truth” (John 4:23), and even though the Catholics deny that they worship Mary or the saints—they only use them as mediators—the acts of veneration that are bestowed on these by Catholics must be viewed as idolatry.
+A Witness who follows a similar course and refuses to change this course deserves to be disfellowshipped.